ionic-team/photo-gallery-tutorial-ionic4/README.md

 A tutorial app that walks the user through creating a Photo Gallery app.
 We begin with the Ionic "tabs" starter app, incrementally converting the About tab to a Photo Gallery experience.

 ## Structure
 The complete source code is contained within.
-Please follow along with the complete guide here (todo).
+Please follow along with the [complete guide here](https://beta.ionicframework.com/docs/developer-resources/guides/first-app-v4/intro/).

 ## How to Run Locally
 * Clone this repo.